Working as a medical research scientist means you'll be contributing to important developments in the world of medicine

-Medical research scientists devise and conduct experiments in order to increase the body of scientific knowledge on topics related to medicine.
-They also develop new, or improve existing, drugs, treatments or other medically related products.
+As a medical research scientist, you'll plan and conduct experiments to increase the body of scientific knowledge on topics related to medicine.
+You may also develop new, or improve existing, drugs, treatments or other medically-related products.

-Medical research takes place in higher education institutions, research institutes, hospitals and industry.
+Medical research takes place in higher education institutions, research institutes, hospitals, industry and medical research charities.
 The level of research is wide ranging from investigating the underlying basis of health or disease, to conducting clinical research and investigating methods of prevention, diagnosis and treatment of human disorders.

 Molecular level research may be carried out using appropriate cell and animal models, or human volunteers may be used to study the clinical effects of various factors.